 Joe never did bully the other kids after that as far as I could tell, not that May, and school soon let out and it was summer and I didn’t get a bad mark for deportment and we moved somewhere else.

-I don’t think today’s teachers would instigate a student taking on the bully like David’s did-however during this past school year I was made aware of a situation in a local school that is comparable.
-A small group of students-maybe 3-were continuously disrupting the class by laughing, talking loudly, and just generally goofing off.
-When the other students complained that it was interfering with their learning-the teacher encouraged them as a group to confront the group and tell them how they felt.
-Unfortunately the tactic didn’t work-the slackers just kept slacking.
+I don’t think today’s teachers would instigate a student taking on the bully like David’s did, however during this past school year I was made aware of a situation in a local school that is comparable.
+A small group of students, about three, were continuously disrupting the class by laughing, talking loudly, and just generally goofing off.
+When the other students complained that it was interfering with their learning the teacher encouraged them as a group to confront the group and tell them how they felt.
+Unfortunately the tactic didn’t work, the slackers just kept slacking.